imomou/ohsam/README.md

 * ContainerPort: Port to map to
 * HealthUrl: health checks, to know whether your service is healthy or not, and rotate if it's not

+#### Loadbalancer Targets, DNS

+* GatewayCanonicalZoneId: Loadbalancer's HostedZone ID
+* GatewayDnsName: A record of Loadbalancer
+* GatewayName: /app/<Name Of Loadbalancer>
+* HttpsListener: ARN of ListenerId
+* ListenerPriority: any number that's not repeated on Listener Rule

+### Resources Explained

+* Stores: Where secret goes, both public keys go on S3 AppBucket, S3 it's more performant, especially client-side and also coupled, if OAuth Authentication is to happen, requesting for authentication
+* Service: Service-specific resources, where ECS task, service, its associated IAM permission defined.
+* Scalings and desired tasks: desired number of instance for service, and its alarms and scaling rules

-#### Manual Steps
+### Manual Steps

-* Upload Public key manually to S3, S3 it's more performent dealing with requests, especially client side.
+* Upload Public key manually to S3
 * Upload PGP private Key manually to PgpPrivateStore Parameter store.
 * Upload SSH private Key manually to SshPrivateStore Parameter store.